Chris Phutully

 When the Christmas season comes to Melbourne, the city turns into a winter fairy tale, although in fact, it's summer in Victoria.
 December will surprise you with all sorts of festivities from Christmas Festival to traditional Christmas markets across the city.

 Melbourne holds a grand Christmas Festival starting in November and marking the beginning of preparations for the holiday.
-Magic awaits residents on many venues, including the City Square Plaza, Melbourne Town Hall, and Federation Square.
-The Christmas festival in Melbourne lasts until the end of the Christmas holidays.
+Magic awaits residents at many venues, including the City Square Plaza, Melbourne Town Hall, and Federation Square.
+For a truly magical experience, stroll down Swanston Street to view Christmas animations at State Library Victoria and static projections on Melbourne Town Hall and Princes Bridge.
+The Christmas Festival in Melbourne lasts until the end of the Christmas holidays.

-Some of the most impressive Christmas lights are displayed in Ivanhoe.
+Some of the most impressive Christmas lights are displayed in the Ivanhoe district.
 The Boulevard is covered with lights from the ground to treetops.
 Everything starts shimmering and glowing attracting thousands of spectators after dark.
-Tennyson Avenue in Preston and Gordon Grove is another spot to enjoy Christmas lights.
+Tennyson Avenue in Preston and Gordon Grove are other spots to enjoy Christmas lights.
 The computerized system manages over 40,000 lights creating the most beautiful combinations of shows, videos, and carols.
 Finally, Lebanon Crescent shows off more than 100,000 lights, and also features the Polar Express to take you around.

 Christmas markets